MetaMask/eth-faucet/README.md

 ### development:

+After `yarn install`, you must run `yarn run postinstall` to complete the installation.
+This is a workaround for applying a dependency install script whitelist.

-The `npm start` script runs `node server.js`, which runs browserify once on startup on the `app.js` script.
+The `yarn start` script runs `node server.js`, which runs browserify once on startup on the `app.js` script.
 That means the basic approach to development requires restarting the server on each change to see the result.

 Good thing it's a simple app!